JereKuusela/valheim-world_edit_commands/publish/README.md

 	- on: Excludes terrain that is under structures or other objects.
 	- off: All terrain is affected (default).
 	- inverse: Only includes terrain that is under structures or other objects.
-- `circle=number`: Determines the diameter of the affected terrain.
+- `circle=number`: Determines the radius of the affected terrain.
 - `delta=meters`: Sets the difference from the original elevation.
 Without the parameter, resets terrain altitude changes.
 - `from=x,z,y`: Overwrites the player's position.
 Allows fixing the current position for more precise editing.
 The y coordinate can be used to override the current ground altitude.
 - `guide`: Visualizes the affected area instead of doing anything.
 Turn off by not giving the `circle` or `rect` parameters.